deepaksood619/deepaksood619.github.io/docs/management/decision-making/readme.md

 ## The ABCDs of categorizing decisions

-- **Big-bet decisions**
+- **Ad hoc decisions** - Infrequent, low-stakes

-Infrequent and high-risk - from major acquisitions to game-changing capital investments
+- **Big-bet decisions** - Infrequent and high-risk - from major acquisitions to game-changing capital investments

-- **Cross-cutting decisions**

-Frequent and high-risk - think pricing, sales, and operations planning processes or new-product launches
+- **Cross-cutting decisions** - Frequent and high-risk - think pricing, sales, and operations planning processes or new-product launches

-- **Delegated decisions**

-Frequent and low-risk - routine elements of day-to-day management, typically in areas such as hiring, marketing, and purchasing
+- **Delegated decisions** - Frequent and low-risk - routine elements of day-to-day management, typically in areas such as hiring, marketing, and purchasing

-- **Ad hoc decisions**

-Infrequent, low-stakes

 ![image](../../media/Decision-Making-image1.jpg)